The name of Christ di Albert Serra - ph Ilaria Costanzo-0494

 To apply for the labs, please complete the online form and submit your CV and cover letter by October 10, 2025.

-During the festival, the filmmakers will present their films products during their training courses to the audience and will take part in a series of meetings and masterclasses designed to foster direct interaction with industry professionals—festival directors, producers, sales agents, and distributors.
+The European Doc Academy brings together a select group of young filmmakers from Europe's leading documentary film schools.
+During the festival, the directors present the films produced during their training program to the public and participate in a program of meetings and masterclasses that foster direct dialogue with industry professionals—festival directors, producers, sales agents, and distributors.

-Through talks, round tables, and screenings, students will have the opportunity to engage with one of the most relevant themes in contemporary theoretical and political reflection, exploring practices and imaginaries of a new way of looking at the world.
+Through talks, roundtables, and screenings, students will have the opportunity to engage with one of the most relevant themes in contemporary theoretical and political reflection, exploring practices and imaginaries of a new way of looking at the world.